mobtastic/penny/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Also add a `.env` with a WalletConnect Cloud Project ID for the use of Web3Modal.
-Can be found [here.](https://cloud.walletconnect.com/sign-in)
+Also add a `.env` with a WalletConnect Cloud Project ID for the use of Web3Modal.  `env.example` demonstrates the format used.Can be found [here.](https://cloud.walletconnect.com/sign-in)